Auto-GIS-with-X/auto-gis-with-rust-blog/src/problems/02-attributes-of-geometries.md

 ---
-title: "Problem 2: Attributes of geometries"
+title: "2: Attributes of geometries"
-layout: 'home.html'
+eleventyNavigation:
+  key: "2: Attributes of geometries"
+  parent: Problems
+  order: 1
 ---

 Okay, next problem.
 Let's have a look at the question: